aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         }
     }

-.. note:: The approach outlined in this section is an existing approach of modeling composite objects.

-Reference based approach: Identifying composite objects via a reference element
+Reference element based approach: Identifying composite objects via a reference element
 -------------------------------------------------------------------------------------------

-In this section a second modeling technique for identifying composite objects is illustrated using reference elements.
+In this section, a second modeling technique for identifying composite objects is illustrated using reference elements.
 Arcs can be enumerated by numbering them and putting these numbers in a separate set:

 .. code-block:: aimms